- Tour Highlights

 Day 4Inishowen Peninsula & Derry’s Walls

 Travel around the Inishowen Peninsula, a 100-mile scenic route.
-Drive alongside Lough Foyle, to Banba's Crown on Malin Head, the most northerly point of the Irish mainland, to admire stunning seascapes.
+Drive alongside Lough Foyle, to Banba’s Crown on Malin Head, the most northerly point of the Irish mainland, to admire stunning seascapes.
 Enjoy tea and scones with your fellow travelers at the Seaview Tavern before continuing towards Buncrana.
 Upon returning to Derry, join a local guide for a short walk around Derry’s medieval city walls that completely encircle the old city center.
-Learn about the development of the settlement throughout the centuries.
-Take a walk across the Peace Bridge and complete your tour at the Walled City Brewery Restaurant.
-You'll enjoy a drink with your dinner and a flight of 4 of the brewery's beers to taste - plus you'll get a bottle of CIE Tours' signature beer to take home.
+Take a walk across the Peace Bridge and complete your tour at the Walled City Brewery Restaurant for dinner with a fl ight of beers, and a bottle of CIE Tours’ signature beer to take away.
 (B, D)

 Day 5Donegal & Belleek Pottery